 The cost of long-term transportation facilities maintenance under the No-Build Alternative compared to the Build Alternatives is uncertain.
-The Build Alternatives may create a new rail line or roadway segments or enlarge an existing rail line or roadway that will need to be maintained in the future.
+The Build Alternatives may make improvements to railroad infrastructure that would need to be maintained in the future.
 The No-Build Alternative may require more maintenance to compensate for the increased use of existing transportation facilities (rail or roadways) without the Build Alternatives.